-As an actress, musical director and vocal coach Claire has performed in the West End, on tour in the UK and internationally.
-As an actor-musician she played Vi Petty in ‘Buddy’ at the Victoria Palace and Strand Theatres, toured in ‘Walking on Sunshine’, and ‘Gold’ for Hull Truck.
-Other West End productions range from Roald Dahl’s ‘The BFG’ at the Aldwych and Le Misanthrope at the Player’s Theatre.
+As an actress, musical director and vocal coach Claire has performed all over the globe.
+West End credits include: Buddy at the Victoria Palace, the Strand Theatre and subsequently at the Princess of Wales, Toronto; The BFG at the Aldwych and Le Misanthrope at the Player’s Theatre.
 UK tours include John Godber’s Gold! with Hull Truck, Steel Magnolias for Trafalgar Entertainment, The Circle for Bath Theatre Royal and she spent a season in Rep at the Haymarket, Basingstoke.
 She played Donna in Apple TV’s new comedy Still Up.
-A founder member of acclaimed trio Bellacapella Claire has written and performed original cabaret material throughout the world and extensively for BBC radio.
+A founder member of acclaimed trio Bellacapella, Claire has written and performed original cabaret material throughout the world and extensively for BBC radio.
 She has narrated audio books and multi-media events.
 Claire was casting director for Fractured Films and spent several years as a partner in a Central London agency.

-A casting director, director and lyricist, Beth’s West End credits range from ‘Thoroughly Modern Millie’ to ‘The Shawshank Redemption’ (casting and resident director).
-Other casting credits include Sting’s The Last Ship (Toronto & US tour), The Bodyguard (West End and internationally), Annie (West End, UK tour, China and Toronto), ‘Hot Flush’, Craig Revel Horwood’s ‘Chess’, ‘I Dreamed a Dream – the Susan Boyle Story’ and ten repertory seasons for P&O Cruises.
-Beth regularly contributes lyrics to Qdos pantomimes around the country and has written original lyrics for ‘Santa Claus and the Christmas Adventure’ as well as co-writing the song ‘One True Love’ for Marti Pellow’s album ‘Love to Love – Volume II’.
-In her time as general manager for Michael Harrison Entertainment the company presented ‘Gypsy’ with Imelda Staunton (Savoy Theatre), ‘The Bodyguard’ starring Beverley Knight, ‘Annie’ with Craig Revel Horwood and Lesley Joseph and ‘Barnum’ starring Brian Conley.
+A casting director, director and lyricist, Beth’s West End credits range from Thoroughly Modern Millie to The Shawshank Redemption (casting and resident director).
+Further casting credits include Sting’s The Last Ship (Toronto & US tour), The Bodyguard (West End and internationally), Annie (West End, UK tour), Hot Flush (also co-writer), Craig Revel Horwood’s Chess, I Dreamed a Dream – the Susan Boyle Story and ten rep seasons for P&O Cruises.
+Beth has contributed lyrics to Qdos pantomimes around the country and wrote original lyrics for Santa Claus and the Christmas Adventure.
+She also co-wrote the song One True Love for Marti Pellow’s ‘Love to Love – Volume II’ album.
+In her time as general manager for Michael Harrison Entertainment the company presented Gypsy (Imelda Staunton, Savoy Theatre), The Bodyguard (Beverley Knight, Alexandra Burke), Annie with Craig Revel Horwood, Miranda Hart, Meera Syal and Lesley Joseph and Barnum starring Brian Conley.

-Linda is the founder and creator of London’s Landor Theatre which she ran for nine years from 1994, producing outstanding musical revivals including ‘City of Angels’, ‘The Apple Tree’ and ‘Into the Woods’ amongst many others, all to great critical acclaim.
+Linda is the founder and creator of London’s Landor Theatre which she ran for nine years from 1994, producing outstanding musical revivals including City of Angels, The Apple Tree and Into the Woods amongst many others, all to great critical acclaim.
 Linda has worked in company and stage management and lighting design for more than 30 years and became the youngest production manager in the country at age nineteen.
 She went on to work extensively in repertory, touring and the West End.
 Linda has a close affiliation with the Italia Conti Academy, London where she was full time course co-ordinator for six years.